-In addition to metal nanoparticles, TiO2 aerosol particles were generated, using a home-built nebuliser (Fig. 1, B) containing a 1% wt suspension of TiO2 particles with a rutile and anatase mixture and a BET determined particle size <100nm (99.5% purity, Sigma Aldrich, Burlington, USA).
-The nebuliser inlet is pressurized with N2 (99.999%) at 3 bar.
-MiliQ® (resistance >18 MΩ) water was used for the preparation of the suspension to minimise impurities.
-Before use, the TiO2 suspension was sonicated for 10 min and stirred continuously during operation to minimize coagulation within the suspension.
+In addition to metal nanoparticles, $TiO_2$ aerosol particles were generated, using a home-built nebuliser (Fig. 1, B) containing a 1% wt suspension of $TiO_2$ particles with a rutile and anatase mixture and a BET determined particle size <100nm (99.5% purity, Sigma Aldrich, Burlington, USA).
+The nebuliser inlet is pressurized with $N_2$ (99.999%) at 3 bar.
+MiliQ® (resistance >18 M $\Omega$ ) water was used for the preparation of the suspension to minimise impurities.
+Before use, the $TiO_2$ suspension was sonicated for 10 min and stirred continuously during operation to minimize coagulation within the suspension.
 The nebulised aerosol with a flowrate of 1.2 +/- 0.1 l/min passed through a cylinder filled with amorphous silica to reduce the relative humidity to < 2%.
 Analogously to the SDG, the particle output of the nebuliser was left to equilibrate for 30 min before the analysis.
-Whenever the nebuliser was in use, to maintain a constant total flow of 5.8 l/min, the flow through the SDG was reduced to 4.6 l/min.

-After exiting the SDG or the nebuliser, the aerosol particles entered a variable mixing volume (Fig. 1, C) with total coagulation times of 1.3 s, 2.2 s or 26.0 s (i.e. time between exiting the spark generator (and optional mixing with the TiO2 115 NPs) and particle deposition), respectively, to allow for mono- or bi-modal coagulation (coating).
+After exiting the SDG or the nebuliser, the aerosol particles entered a variable mixing volume (Fig. 1, C) with total coagulation times of 1.3 s, 2.2 s or 26.0 s (i.e. time between exiting the spark generator (and optional mixing with the TiO2 NPs) and particle deposition), respectively, to allow for mono- or bi-modal coagulation (coating).
 For mono-modal coagulation of metal NPs, the nebuliser was switched off.
-For bi-modal coagulation, the flow through the spark generator was reduced by the flowrate of the nebulized TiO2 NP aerosol (1.2 l/min) to 4.6 l/min to maintain constant coagulation times.
-Due to this slight change in the SDG flow rate, changes in particle characteristics cannot be excluded but such changes should be minimal as described in (Tabrizi et al., 2009).
+For bi-modal coagulation, the flow through the spark generator was reduced by the flowrate of the nebulized TiO2 NP aerosol (1.2 l/min) to maintain constant coagulation times.
 If not mentioned otherwise, conductive Tygon tubing (TSI, Shoreview, USA) was used throughout the set up.